mike-ward/mike-ward.github.io/_posts/2008-10-02-singletons-revisited.md

     Console.WriteLine(Stuff.GreenStuff);
     Console.WriteLine(Stuff.RedStuff);

-From the caller’s point of view, “Stuff” appears to be static.
+From the caller’s point of view, `Stuff` appears to be static.
 The messiness of the instance member is hidden from the callers.